⚠️ Are you reliant on debt to make ends meet or unable to afford minimum repayments?

 Should I pay off my student loan? 🎓

 We are lucky in the UK that most higher education costs are provided by way of subsidised loans.
-It may seem like common sense to want to repay these loans as quickly as possible, but in reality the cost is usually much lower.
+It may seem like common sense to want to repay these loans as quickly as possible, but their cost is often much lower in reality than it appears at first glance.
 Money Saving Expert has an in-depth guide about this which is essential reading for anybody looking at the costs of undergraduate study.

 Shouldn’t I stretch out a loan to improve my credit score? 💳

-No. Loans should never be stretched out longer than they need to be, as you should not pay a penny in interest more than you have to for the sake of improving one’s credit score.
-More about credit ratings.
+No. You should not pay a penny in interest more than you have to for the sake of improving one’s credit score.
+More about credit ratings here.